Drawn to Know (2000)

 Drawn to Know (2000) - 6 x Man - Installation shots

-Furthermore as with the Drawn to Know - 12 X People the viewer moves along the sequence involving themselves with each individual, starting their own unique speculation about, for example, factual details such as age, profession where each individual may come from, as well as assessing them emotionally and physically.
-The veil of drawn marks imposed on these people by Goodwin complicates and distorts the usual dynamic between, a viewer and the person in a portrait photograph.
-The drawing on these photographs acts as an ever present remnant of Goodwin's own time investment, a by product of processing these essentially unknowable individuals.
+Furthermore as with Drawn to Know - 12 X People the viewer moves along the sequence involving themselves with each individual, starting their own unique speculation about, for example, factual details such as age, where each individual may come from, their profession, as well as assessing them physically and emotionally.
+The veil of drawn marks imposed on these people by Goodwin complicates and distorts the usual dynamic between a viewer and the person in a portrait photograph.
+The drawing on these photographs acts as an ever present remnant of Goodwin's own time investment, a by product of the processes of thought about these essentially unknowable individuals.

 Drawn to Know (2000) - 12 x People - Installation Shots